-If no operations are performed for about a minute, the display will turn off and the power lamp start to flash.
+If no operations are performed for about a minute, the displays will turn off and the power lamp start to flash.
 The camera can be reactivated by operating the shutter-release button.
-If no operations are performed for about three minutes after the display has turned off, the camera will turn off automatically.
+If no operations are performed for about three minutes after the displays have turned off, the camera will turn off automatically.